 Sean wrote The Mind Master’s Silent Journey, created The 21-Day Mind Master Programs and the #1 iPad self-help books app, The Mind Master’s Map.
 In 2015, Dr. Sullivan published, Be Your Purpose: Ten Science-based Steps to Feeling & Performing Your Best.

-Sean also directs psychology for Limbix, Inc. and is licensed to practice psychology in California (CA License # PSY23067).
-Depending on your situation and goals, we may use Limbix Virtual Reality (VR) during our therapy sessions.
+Sean leads psychology, research and virtual reality content development for Limbix, Inc. and is licensed to practice psychology in California (CA License # PSY23067).
+Depending on your situation and goals, Limbix Virtual Reality (VR) may be a component of your therapy sessions.

 A video introduction to VR Therapy for specific fears follows.